Managing time online

 How much time is too much time online?

 - How are you spending your time online?
 Lots of online activities can be really positive and help you develop new skills, connect with friends or develop critical thinking.
 How would you summarise the main ways you are spending time online?

 - Is the time you’re spending online affecting other parts of your life?
 If your online time is cutting into time you spend with family or friends, making you lose sleep or making it hard to study then it might be worth looking at ways to manage it.

 - How do you feel after you’ve spent time online?
 If you feel positive that’s a good sign, but if you’re coming away feeling upset, frustrated, bored or irritated then this could signal it might be a good idea to cut down.

 Tips for cutting down on time online

 1. Make a timetable

 It’s easy to lose track of how much time you’re spending online.
 Lots of online games, apps and platforms are designed to keep you engaged for as long as possible.
-To help counter this, an idea might be to set up a schedule of how much time you want to be spending online.
-Setting up alarms may help you keep track of how long you’ve been online for and when it’s time to take a break.
+To help counter this, set up a schedule of how much time you want to be spending online.
+Setting up alarms can help you keep track of time and encourage you to take a break.

 Some social media platforms have tools to help you keep track of time online and allow you to set up an alarm to notify you after a certain period of time.
 On the Facebook app, this is under “Settings & Privacy” and then select “Your time on Facebook”.
 For Instagram, go to “Settings” and then select “Your activity”.

 2. Change your device settings